-The family income per member must be less than 150 RON per month.
-The threshold has not changed since 2007.
+The family income per member must be less than 150 RON per month, between 2016 and 2018, and respectively 500 RON per month in 2019.
 All income received by each family member during the three months prior to application is taken into account, except for: state allowance for children, family support allowance, scholarships and social grants, and other social aids provided for students.

-The amount of the benefit is 180 RON per month.
-The amount has not changed between 2015 and 2018.
+The amount of the benefit is 180 RON per month between 2016 and 2019, and respectively 250 RON per month in 2019.